dotnet/docs/docs/framework/wcf/feature-details/how-to-register-and-configure-a-service-moniker.md

 ---
-title: "How to: Register and Configure a Service Moniker | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017"
+title: "How to: Register and Configure a Service Moniker" ms.custom: "" ms.date: "03/30/2017"
 ms.prod: ".net-framework"